Why Does My New Tattoo Burn?

 Another great tactic is calming down the inflammed skin by icing the area.
-Try elevating the tattooed area and applying a bag of ice.
-You can also use a cold compress if you have one available.
-A pack of frozen peas or a cool cloth may also work.
-Wrap it in a clean material like muslin cloth or cheesecloth and apply it for about 20-30 minutes.
+Try elevating the tattooed area and applying a bag of ice, or you could use a cold compress if you have one available.
+Alternatively, a pack of frozen peas or a cool cloth may also work.
+Wrap the cold item in a clean material like a muslin cloth or cheesecloth and apply it for about 20-30 minutes.
 Don’t let the area get so cold that it begins to sting or burn even more than it was.

 When Burning Becomes A Concern

-Although uncommon, a tattoo can become infected during the tattoo healing process, especially if you don’t follow your tattoo artist’s aftercare instructions or if you were tattooed in an unsanitary environment.
+Although uncommon, a tattoo can become infected during the healing process, especially if you don’t follow your tattoo artist’s aftercare instructions, or if you were tattooed in an unsanitary environment.

 Cleaning Is Going To Burn

-When you initially begin to clean your tattoo, the area as likely going to sting and burn quite badly.
+When you initially begin to clean your tattoo, the area is likely going to sting and burn quite significantly.
 Generally, the bigger the tattoo, the more it’s going to hurt to touch and clean.